1

 Peg’s Gallery and Home Baldwin-Buss House

-Park Lane Square is a visionary project led by Peg’s Foundation that includes the restoration of the Baldwin-Buss house, a new home for Peg’s Foundation featuring a “jewel box“ gallery and public art exhibits.
-The office and the gallery will be surrounded by open space that will include gardens, public gathering places and a walkway that will connect the National Register Historic Business District and the First and Main business district, creating a campus that will have both public and private use.
+Park Lane Square was a visionary project led by Peg’s Foundation that includes the restoration of the Baldwin-Buss house, a new home for Peg’s Foundation featuring a “jewel box“ gallery and public art exhibits.
+The office and the gallery is surrounded by open space that includes gardens, public gathering places and a walkway that connects the National Register Historic Business District and the First and Main business district, creating a campus that has both public and private use.

 The Baldwin-Buss House Foundation seeks to return the historic house to its former glory while opening it up to the community as an asset for arts, education, history, and gatherings.